complexphoton/MESTI.m/mumps/macOS/README.md

 ```
 brew install gcc
 ```
 in terminal.
-This will install the GNU compiler collection, which includes the Fortran compiler <code>gfortran</code>.
+This will install the [GNU compiler collection](https://gcc.gnu.org/), which includes the Fortran compiler <code>gfortran</code>.

 ### (Optional) OpenBLAS

 MUMPS uses BLAS extensively, so we need a BLAS library.
-One option is Apple's vecLib (which is already installed above with Xcode); another is [OpenBLAS](https://www.openblas.net/).
+One option is Apple's [vecLib](https://developer.apple.com/documentation/accelerate/veclib) (which is already installed above with Xcode and CLT); another is [OpenBLAS](https://www.openblas.net/); another is [MKL](https://www.intel.com/content/www/us/en/developer/tools/oneapi/onemkl.html).

 If you have an Apple silicon Mac, you should use vecLib, which we found to be much faster than OpenBLAS on an M1 Macbook Pro, consistent with [what others have found](https://github.com/danielchalef/openblas-benchmark-m1).
 (In fact, it is the vecLib improvement that makes an M1 Mac faster than an Intel Mac; when OpenBLAS is used, we found there to be no performance difference between an M1 Macbook Pro and an Intel Mackbook Pro when running MESTI with APF.)
+There's no reason to use MKL since MKL is only optimized for Intel machines.
 So, skip this part.

-If you have an Intel Mac, you can consider installing OpenBLAS.
-It's optional.
-But we found on an Intel Macbook Pro that MESTI with the APF method is about 30% faster when MUMPS is compiled with OpenBLAS compared to with vecLib.
+If you have an Intel Mac, you can consider installing OpenBLAS or MKL.
+It's optional, since vecLib is still available with no extra work.
+But we did find on an Intel Macbook Pro that MESTI with the APF method is about 30% faster when MUMPS is compiled with OpenBLAS compared to with vecLib.
+Most likely MKL will be even faster than OpenBLAS on an Intel Mac, but we did not test it; you can follow the instructions [here](https://www.intel.com/content/www/us/en/developer/tools/oneapi/onemkl.html) if you want to use MKL instead (but note the macOS `Makefile.inc` and `make.inc` files we provide only consider vecLib and OpenBLAS.)

 To install OpenBLAS, enter
 ```